Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

-By extracting the Heisenberg Hamiltonian of Y-kapellasite using total energy mapping from density functional theory (DFT) calculations, we find that the three couplings on the symmetry-inequivalent nearest-neighbor kagome bonds dominate, with longer range interactions being negligible.
-We may, hence, place Y-kapellasite in the classical ground state phase diagram obtained here where it lies in the region of $\vec{Q}=(1/3,1/3)$ order.
+By extracting the Heisenberg Hamiltonian of Y-kapellasite using total energy mapping from density functional theory (DFT) calculations, we find that the three couplings on the symmetry-inequivalent nearest-neighbor kagome bonds dominate, with negligible longer range interactions.
+We may, hence, place Y-kapellasite in the region of $\vec{Q}=(1/3,1/3)$ order in the classical ground state phase diagram obtained here.
 Investigating the corresponding spin-1/2 model within variational Monte Carlo (VMC) and pseudofermion functional renormalization group (PFFRG) we argue that quantum fluctuations are not sufficiently strong to suppress the long-range magnetic order.
-Accordingly, our semiclassical spin-wave analysis provides a realistic approximation of the system's excitation spectrum which may be useful for comparison with future experimental data.
-Interestingly, in the parameter regime of Y-kapellasite, PFFRG indicates an unexpected shift of the magnetic wave vector towards an incommensurable point.
-While a similar shift is also seen in the classical model as an effect of thermal fluctuations, its ultimate confirmation and explanation will be left for future investigations.
+Accordingly, our semiclassical spin-wave analysis provides a realistic approximation of the system's excitation spectrum which will be useful for comparison with future experimental data.

-The paper is structured as follows: After introducing the spin Hamiltonian in Sec.~\ref{sec:spinHamiltonian}, Sec.~\ref{sec:phasediagram} is devoted to the classical phase diagram of the distorted kagome lattice for all coupling ratios.
-We determine the nature of the phases by a combination of analytical considerations, numerical minimization and classical Monte Carlo simulations, and, in some cases, discuss the magnetic excitation spectrum within the linear spin wave theory.
-In Sec.~\ref{sec:Ykapellasite} we concentrate on Y-kapellasite.
-We describe our DFT-based electronic structure calculations used to arrive at a Heisenberg Hamiltonian for this material and proceed with the characterization of its magnetic properties, first with the help of classical Monte Carlo simulations, and then by including quantum effects $via$ variational Monte Carlo, pseudofermion renormalization group and linear spin wave theory.
-We conclude in Sec.~\ref{sec:discussion} with a discussion of our findings and a summary.